Rahul is a movie addict who can never get enough of good films. His all time favorites are Inception, 12 Angry Men, and Scarface.

-What Films Are Like The Edge of Seventeen?
+What Movies Are Like The Edge of Seventeen?

 We love our teen coming of age films because we see ourselves through the quirky, awkward, angst-filled teenage characters.
 We are able to relive our youths through them from the safety of our screens.